 You can also read more about the calming technique in my interview with him: Ten Zen Seconds for Purpose, Power and Calm.

-From my post How Can We Create More Confidently?
+Also see post How Can We Create More Confidently?

 Ed Catmull, the cofounder of Pixar, commented in an article about responding to mistakes or business decisions that turn out to be less than successful.